aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getAboveAverage() {#getAboveAverage--}

+<b>@deprecated.</b> Please use the 'aboveAverage' property instead.
 Get the conditional formatting's "AboveAverage" instance.
 The default instance's rule highlights cells that are above the average for all values in the range.
 Valid only for type = AboveAverage.

 ```javascript
 getAboveAverage() : AboveAverage;